MarcosGrrcia/Goldbach-s-Conjecture/README.md

 # Goldbach-s-Conjecture
-A C/C++ program that shows all possible prime addends of a user-inputted sum.
+A C/C++ program that shows all possible prime addends of a user-inputted sum using partitioning and recursive algorithms.